IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/low-resource.md

 For example, to translate dialectal speech such as Tunisian Arabic, one may leverage existing speech and text resources in Modern Standard Arabic.
 Or, to translate a low-resource language such as Tamasheq, one may need to leverage word-level translation resources and raw audio.

-We will provide training and evaluation data for a range of language-pairs.
+We will provide training and evaluation data for 8 typologically diverse language-pairs.
 Participants are free to participate in any number of language-pairs in this track, but we highly encourage participation in as many as possible.
 We welcome both dedicated systems that are designed to a single language-pair, as well as general recipes aimed at improving speech translation broadly for a wide typology of languages.